Does Closing a Credit Card Hurt Your Credit Score?

 Through Credit Card Utilization Ratio

-The first way that canceling a credit card affects your credit score is by lowering your credit card utilization ratio.
+The first way that canceling a credit card affects your credit score is by raising your credit card utilization ratio.
 Your utilization ratio (sometimes called your utilization percentage) is the total amount of available credit that you’re actually using.
 If you have a credit card with a $10,000 limit and you regularly spend $5,000 on that card each month, you’d have a utilization ratio of 50% ($5,000 divided by $10,000).

-Lenders prefer when you’re not using all of your available credit, since doing so can be an indicator of financial distress.
 When you cancel a credit card, you lower the total amount of your available credit line, which will generally raise your credit card utilization ratio.

-Recommended: What is the Average Credit Card Limit
+Recommended: What Is the Average Credit Card Limit

 Impact on the Length of Credit History

 Another way that canceling a credit card can affect your credit score is by impacting the average length of your credit history.
 Your average age of credit accounts is another factor in determining your credit score, with an older average being better.
 You’ll especially see an impact on your score if you close a card that you’ve had for a very long time — and the impacts of a bad credit score are myriad.
+Credit can be harder to secure and more expensive.

 When Canceling a Credit Card Might Make Sense